How can I help my child?

 Remember to be honest

 It is also important to be honest with your child’s doctor or nurse.
 Describe how the condition is affecting your child and your family.
 This will help find the best treatment for your child.
 Remember to mention what you have already tried with your child.
-This will ensure your child’s doctor or nurse knows you’ve done all you can as their superhero.
-If you are unsure about how to speak to your child’s doctor or nurse, click below for the superhero discussion guide.
+This will ensure your child’s doctor or nurse knows you’ve done all you can.
+If you are unsure about how to speak to your child’s doctor or nurse, click below for the patient discussion guide.
 This will help prepare you for the appointment.

 If you have specific questions or concerns, talk to your child's doctor, school nurse, health visitor or pharmacist.